 Luke 6:12, "One of those days Jesus went out to a mountainside to pray, and spent the night praying to God."

 Basically, since 2006, there has been a war in the Middle East which had affected a multitude of countries.
-Iraq, Iran, Saudi Arabia, Israel, Pakistan, Jordan, Egypt, Lebanon, a lot of countries are affected, not just from the war but other issues politically, economically, religiously, and government wise.
-So for the past ten years and previous to that, refugees are seeking a safe place to move.
+Iraq, Iran, Saudi Arabia, Israel, Pakistan, Jordan, Egypt, Lebanon, and other surrounding areas.
+A lot of countries are affected, not just from the war but other issues politically, economically, and religiously.
+So, for the past ten years and previous to that, refugees are and have been seeking a safe place to move.
 A large population have traveled, and continues to travel, to/through Europe and to North America.

-Friday I had the very interesting experience of visiting a mosque.
+This past Friday, I had the great experience of visiting a mosque.
 I didn't know really what to expect when I jumped on the bandwagon.
-The wheels in my head were turning more in the direction of this will be a cool thing to put on my cultural adventure list, which it totally was, but it was a very eye-opening day.
+The wheels in my head were turning more in the direction of "this will be a cool thing to check off my cultural immersion list", which it totally was, but it was a very special and eye-opening day.

 After the service the Imam was very nice and gave us a tour.
 He answered all of our questions and encouraged us to ask more.
 It was interesting to hear his story and hear how he got where he is today.